sequin-io/stripe-billing-prisma/README.md

 # Plug-and-play Stripe billing portal

-This Stripe billing portal is a Next.js/Tailwind app.
+This Stripe billing portal is a Next.js that uses **Tailwind** and **Prisma**.
 On the back-end, it is powered by a Postgres replica containing Stripe data (thanks to Sync Inc).

 ![](./docs/hero-image.png)

-This repo uses plain `node-postgres` (`pg`) for all SQL queries.
-Example repos with popular Node ORMs coming soon.

 ### Similar repos